 The surgery is performed with extreme precision, and because there are no cuts to the chest, patients heal faster and with much less pain.
 All four patients who received the surgery only needed basic painkillers like Tylenol and ibuprofen during recovery.

-One of the patients was able to go back to farming just three weeks after the operation.
+One of the patients returned to farming just three weeks after the operation.
 Another started running only seven days later.
-All patients were discharged from the hospital within a few days.
-The only exception was one patient who needed a pacemaker and was released after six days.
-The rest left in three to four days.
+Doctors discharged all patients from the hospital within a few days.
+One patient needed a pacemaker and left the hospital after six days.
+They leave the rest for three to four days.

 Dr. Koprivanac and his team spent years preparing for this moment.
 They first practiced the technique using cadavers in the Cleveland Clinic’s Lerner Research Institute.
-They experimented with tools like mammary retractors and later designed special instruments for the procedure.
+They experimented with tools such as mammary retractors and later designed specialized instruments for the procedure.
 After proving it was safe and effective in about 20 cadaver models, they carefully selected real patients for the first surgeries.

 Dr. Koprivanac explained, “With experience, we are refining techniques such as optimal port placement and level of valve introduction and becoming more efficient.
 As we have proved the safety of the procedure, reducing cross-clamp times is the main goal now.”

-The average time the heart was stopped during the first four surgeries, known as cross-clamp time, was around 140 minutes.
+The first four surgeries stopped the heart for about 140 minutes, a period known as cross-clamp time.
 The team now wants to reduce this to 90 minutes and eventually to 60.
 They are working on new tools and materials to help with this goal and hope to one day discharge patients as early as two days after surgery.

 This robotic surgery could bring huge benefits to patients.
-The small neck incision is easily hidden, there is no need to break any bones, and recovery is much faster and less painful.
-Patients can return to their normal lives quicker than ever before.
+The small neck incision hides easily; surgeons do not need to break any bones, and patients recover much faster with less pain.
+Patients can return to their normal lives more quickly than ever before.

 Dr. Samir Kapadia, Chair of Cardiovascular Medicine at Cleveland Clinic, said, “This is a great advancement in minimally invasive surgical treatment for aortic stenosis.
-This surgery may be preferred by patients if it delivers similar safety and efficacy as other, more invasive surgeries.”
+Patients may prefer this surgery if it delivers safety and efficacy similar to other, more invasive surgeries.”

-In the past, heart surgeries have been associated with long hospital stays, big scars, and difficult recoveries.
+In the past, doctors have associated heart valve surgeries with long hospital stays, large scars, and difficult recoveries.
 But this new technique shows that things are changing.
 Robotic technology is giving doctors the power to do surgeries in safer, faster, and more comfortable ways.